-For transport in packages (excluding IBCs), if the screening procedure indicates that a Series A test is not needed, the question in box 1 is answered with a "No".
-However, if the substance or mixture is being considered for transport in tank containers or IBCs, or for exemption, then a series A test is required unless the result of a series A test on a formulation of the substance or mixture with a higher concentration and the same physical state is "No".
+For transport in packages (excluding IBCs), iIf the screening procedure indicates that a Series A test is not needed, the question in box 1 is answered with a "No".
+However, if the substance is being considered for transport containment in tank containers or IBCs, or for exemption, then a series A test is required unless the result of a series A test on a formulation of the substance with a higher concentration and the same physical state is "No".

-21.3.1 As the apparent density of the substance or mixture has an important effect on the results from series A tests, it should always be recorded.
+21.3.1 As the apparent density of the substance has an important effect on the results from series A tests, it should always be recorded.
 The apparent density of solids should be determined from measurement of the tube volume and sample mass.

-21.3.2 If a mixture can separate out during transport[RG16], the test should be performed with the initiator in contact with the potentially most explosive part.
+21.3.2 If a mixture can separate out-during transport, the test should be performed with the initiator in contact with the potentially most explosive part, if known.

-21.3.3 The tests should be performed at ambient temperature unless the substance or mixture is to be transported [RG17] under conditions where it may change its physical state or density.
-Organic peroxides and self-reactive substances and mixtures which require temperature control should be tested at the control temperature if below ambient temperature.
+21.3.3 The tests should be performed at ambient temperature unless the substance is likely to encounterbe transported under conditions where it may change its physical state or density.
+Organic peroxides and self-reactive substances which require temperature control should be tested at the control temperature if below ambient temperature.